sculptures • permaculture • primitive technology • kayaking • links • index • about

 *Delorme and National Geographic both have good topo software.
 Delorme Topo USA and Google Earth make an incredibly useful combination.

 • Gear check: The put-in is not the place to find out your neck gasket is ripped or water filter clogged or rancid.
-Do a thorough gear check at home well before you depart.
-This may seem like common sense but kayakers have a habit of ignoring this on seemingly trival things.
+Take a few extra minutes and do a thorough gear check at home well before you depart.
+This may seem like common sense but, as I have so often seen, kayakers have a habit of ignoring this on seemingly trival things.
 Trust me.
 Catching something at home can save you a lot of grief later.
 Here are a few things to consider:

 • inspect, clean & lubricate all gaskets and drysuit zippers